La Colorina: Plot

 Years go by, “La Colorina” (Liliana Ross), by now a grown woman, has brought up her son, Fernando (Samuel Villaroel), and Mirta’s children, which she has brought up as her own.
 Meanwhile, Daniel (Patricio Achurra), now widowed, is still in love with “La Colorina”.
 His mother (Paz Irarrázabal) still opposed to the relationship, obviously rejects her grandchild.

 Ana María also has a conflict with her servant “Chagua” (Ester Mayo), who has always fought for the family, secretly in love with Basilio (Armando Fenoglio), Ana María’s husband, and loving Daniel as if he were her own son.

-“La Colorina”, always accompanied by “La Rata” (Violeta Vidaurre), manages the establishment were she used to work.
+“La Colorina”, always accompanied by “La Rata” (Violeta Vidaurre), manages the establishment where she used to work.
 Franco (Mario Bustos), one of her sons, falls in love with Cristina (Soledad Pérez); proposes to her and she accepts, since she is noble and has a good heart.

 When Mirta (Alicia Villablanca) returns to take her children back, “Pejerrey” (Arturo Moya Grau), still in love with her, agrees to tell the truth, but they don’t get back together.